Bruno-SSC/space-tourism/commit_log.md

     - some minor adjusts and set up to deploy. com11
-    - overal improvements in styles and templates over many components.
+    - overal improvements in styles and templates over many components. com12
+    - more style fixes in crew and tech content components
+    - added basic fade_in animations to pages.